collaboration-banner-img

 Work with us

-We partner with like-minded brands and designers looking to adopt a thoughtful supply chain and incorporate sustainable practices into their own business.
+We partner with like-minded brands and designers looking to adopt a thoughtful supply chain and incorporate sustainable practice into their own business.

 One defining feature of fashion today is a disconnect between brands, buyers, and the many pairs of hands who make their clothes.
 Designers often don’t know where their raw materials come from or who farms, spins, and sews their textiles.
 This absence of human connection allows the exploitation of both people and the planet to slip by unnoticed.